linkml/linkml/sphinx/generators/excel.rst

 Currently, in the generated Excel workbook there can be one or more associated worksheets, each corresponding to classes from the LinkML schema.

-Note that this works best for "flat" or denormalized schemas
+The generator also supports validation at the enum level.
+In that, each slot with a range property that is of enum type will have associated drop downs for all cells corresponding to that slot in the excel spreadsheet.

-Support to be added:
+Note: It works best for "flat" or denormalized schemas.

-* If the range of a slot is an enum, the possible values for a field will be constrained through a dropdown
+Additional validation support to be added:

 * Color schemes to indicate whether a field is required or recommended
 * Constraints based on the range of a slot, e.g. constraining int fields to be numbers
 * Tooltip notes describing what each field indicates